Religious heraldry

 Escudo de Castilla y León

-Bertrand de Blanchefort with an ogee-ended shape
+Bertrand de Blanchefort two-step scheme

 Barry of four per pale counterchanged Or and Gules.